 · specific description of what the purchase was for and what’s gone wrong

-There might be other things we ask for too, such as contracts or cancellation policies, or the terms and conditions for this business.
+There might be other things we ask for too, such as contracts or cancellation policies, or the merchant’s terms and conditions.
 When we ask for this additional information, it’s to help build a clear, strong chargeback on your behalf.

 On the surface, it may seem like a lot of paperwork, especially if the case is straightforward.
 Not only does the documentation act as evidence to support your claim, it’s also often required by the debit card company in their chargeback guide.
 The guides themselves are often several hundred pages long, but we’re here to help make sure you have what you need to submit a chargeback.